Local-first release CLI tools: ship_bump, ship_pypi, ship_release_gh

 Create a new project:

-ship_new my-project
+ship-new my-project

 cd my-project